 A 2017 study showed that modern day domesticated dogs will select a diet of 30% protein, 63% fat and 7% carbs, so whilst there is large variation on the difference in protein and fat ratios compared to that of a wolf (54% protein, 45% fat, 1% carbohydrates), the minimum carbohydrate amounts are still apparent.
 It is theorised that the differences in protein to fat ratios between the wolf and the dog, is due to the domestication process and the various feast or famine stages they would have dealt with during the pre-domesticated wolf ancestry stage, early domestication stage and rapid artificially selected diversification stage.
 As they evolved and adapted through these stages, the nutritional responses and macronutrient requirements will have changed so prioritising and consuming higher ratios of fat ensured they were able to survive.

-It is also worth considering the impact of overuse of pharmaceuticals on our dogs too and there is now mounting scientific research to support taking a more mindful approach about how and when they are used.
+It is also worth considering the impact of overuse of pharmaceuticals on our dogs too and there

 If you have any questions or concerns about your dog's nutrition or holistic wellbeing, please don't hesitate to contact me.